ryanmio/Cursor-versus-CoPilot/readme.md

 With the current state-of-the-art foundational models, there’s ample scope for enhancing these tools to become much more effective pair programming agents.
 Any next-generation language models will only accelerate this transition.

 The programmer of the future might be more like an architect than a craftsman.
 Their focus will be high-level design, problem-solving, and ensuring that AI tools are aligned with project objectives and creative vision.

-Programming will be more about guiding and less about crafting every line of code.
+This transition is not limited to code, it's just the natural starting place due to the structured nature of organized repos and file structures.

+This how most computer-aided creative software will work soon.
+Our Word docs and spreadsheets will have agents integrated in a similar manner.
+Agents will command the word processor just like they currently do the IDE, with input and oversight from practioners.
+They will have access to your files in the same way Cursor or Copilot can access your codebase.
+Agents will abstract away formulas and formating from spreadsheets almost entirely.

+All this to say, the innovations from Cursor and Copilot are coming to software near you.

 *Note: This document was written using Cursor with assistance from GPT-4.*